Battle of Fort Driant: Battle

 During the following days, further attempts were made to enter the artillery batteries and main barracks, but none were successful.
 In the daytime, German artillery fire from all surrounding areas focused on defending the fort and it became impossible to sustain the attackers who were already narrowly hanging on to the positions they had seized.
 The attackers only resort was to transport supplies in the tanks allocated to the attached artillery forward observers.
 During the night time, the artillery barrages ceased and German troops emerged from the maze of concrete tunnels and viciously counterattacked the Americans' toehold on the fort, and completely isolating the attackers from any support.
 On October 5, the commanding officer of G Company sent a desperate message to the Battalion Commander detailing the dire state of the attack; the Company Commander was revered in the battalion as a gallant and competent leader, and his message was not disregarded.
-Given the desperate reports from the front and mounting casualties, General Irwin decided that a task force of fresh troops commanded by the Assistant Division Commander of the 5th Infantry Division would need to be brought in by 1st Battalion, 10th Infantry Regiment, 3rd Battalion, 2nd Infantry, as well as the entire 7th Combat Engineer Battalion to relieve the battered 2nd Battalion of the 11th Infantry.
+Given the desperate reports from the front and mounting casualties, 5th Infantry Division commander Major General S. Leroy Irwin decided that a task force of fresh troops commanded by the Assistant Division Commander would need to be brought in by 1st Battalion, 10th Infantry Regiment, 3rd Battalion, 2nd Infantry, as well as the entire 7th Combat Engineer Battalion to relieve the battered 2nd Battalion of the 11th Infantry.
 It was decided that the attack would restart on 7 October.

-Preliminary bombardment of the fort by US 240mm and 8-inch howitzers, the largest guns in US Army inventory, failed to yield any effects on the German artillery batteries in the fort.
+Preliminary bombardment of the fort by US 240 mm and 8-inch howitzers, the largest guns in US Army inventory, failed to yield any effects on the German artillery batteries in the fort.
 The artillery batteries were covered with steel domes, with only the end of the breach visible, and were found to be impervious to indirect fire.
-In response, US 155mm self-propelled howitzers would engage in direct-fire skirmishes with the batteries, and through quick and accurate direct fire force the batteries to retract into safer non-firing positions.
+In response, US 155 mm self-propelled howitzers would engage in direct-fire skirmishes with the batteries, and through quick and accurate direct fire force the batteries to retract into safer non-firing positions.
 None of these fortified batteries were destroyed by these engagements, but they were effectively suppressed completely using this method.